CVE-2026-7839

 Recommendation

-Immediately change the default admin password in the settings2.txt configuration file to a strong, unique password.
-Consider restricting access to the HTTP port (default TCP 80) to trusted IP addresses or disabling the admin interface if not needed.
+Immediately change the default admin password after the first run and consider restricting access to the HTTP port to trusted IP addresses or implementing additional authentication.

 Original NVD description (English source)